duaneking/duaneking/README.md

 I'm not interested in working over 45 hours a week.
 The World Health Organization says working too too many hours a week is harmful to my health.

 I do NOT have a gmail.
-Stop spamming people at a random gmail.
-Its not me.
-Stop telling people its me.
-I'm getting complaints.

 If for some reason you feel that you have an opportunity that I would be interested in please consider the following:
 * I specialize in:
     * Leading Software Development Teams
     * Helping Teams Level Up
     * Helping Companies grow enginering orgs the right way as they scale.
+    * Helping Companies optimize and scale through business value engine optimization.
     * Software Development/Writing Code
     * Distributed Systems Architecture and Design
     * REST API Development